MohamedASAK/Analog-Input/README.md

 5- Resistors with 330 OHM, 1/16 WATT

-6- Rheostat by change it value light is change
+6- Rheostat by change it value light brightness intensity is change

 7- Power